bresilhac/udacity_ds_p2/README.md

 3. Flask web app (run.py) for interactive classification based on trained model of arbitary text data and visualisations of some data

 ### Requirements:
-You will need following python packages:
+You will need following python packages in order to execute the project:
 * flask
 * plotly
 * sqlalchemy